MoneyINC Logo

 How to keep safe in Philadelphia

-As much as Philadelphia has some dangerous neighborhoods, you will be extremely safe when you confine yourself to safe neighborhoods.
+As much as Philadelphia has some dangerous neighborhoods, you will be extremely safe when you stay in safe neighborhoods.
+Most neighborhoods are vibrant and full of friendly, well-intentioned people.
 However, it is also safe to take caution when visiting a new place.
-Part of the safety measures will be using public transport and remaining in the house at night.

 America is generally an amazing country with amazing people and beautiful cities.
-One of these cities is Philadelphia which is commonly referred to as the "Heart of America." the place has several tourist attractions and rich history.
+One of these cities is Philadelphia which is commonly referred to as the “Heart of America.” the place has several tourist attractions and a rich history.
+As one of the biggest cities in the United States, there’s no doubt that Philadelphia is beloved by many people and is a great place to call home.

 Like in any other major city, it is always advisable to exercise caution and avoid hazardous neighborhoods.
-In the list above, we have listed some of the worst neighborhoods in Philadelphia that you should avoid.
+In the list above, we have listed some of the worst neighborhoods in Philadelphia that you should avoid or use extra caution when visiting them.

 You can also read: